Image Credit: Aifo Liberia

 The source said, ” if the president had PWD in mind, he could have included them in his speech and even plead with the Senate to pass the budget so that the commission speedily but people show their true color unknowingly.”

-According to a TSM source, after the appointment of the current NCD chair Ambassador Daintowon Pay-Bayee, President Weah called for a national summit aimed at developing a roadmap for people with disability which brought together diplomats including the U.S embassy, and other development partners.
+According to a TSM source, after the appointment of the current NCD chair Ambassador Daintowon Pay-Bayee, President weah called for a national summit aimed at developing a roadmap for people with disability which brought together diplomats including the U.S embassy, and other development partners.

 The source said the summit was successful but the implementation has remained a serious challenge.